titumozammel/human-energy-economics/README.md

 - capability development, and
 - sustainable organizational performance.

-The objective of HEE is not simply higher short-term productivity.
+The objective of HEE is therefore not simply higher short-term productivity.

-Its objective is to expand the organization's ability to create value **without continuously degrading the Human Energy and capability required to sustain that value creation.**
+Its objective is to expand the organization's ability to produce value **while maintaining and renewing the Human Energy and capability required to sustain future execution.**

 ---

-## Human Energy Value Transformation
+# Human Energy Value Transformation

-Human Energy may move through progressively higher states:
+Human Energy can move through progressively higher states:

 ```text
 Human Energy